Skip to content

 FieldTypeRequiredDescription

-webhook_urlstringYesURL where scan results will be POSTed when complete.
+webhook_urlstringNoURL where scan results will also be POSTed when complete.

 metadataJSON objectNoArbitrary key-value pairs returned with the result.
 Useful for correlating scans with your internal records.